Δ4-Tibolone

-δ^{4}-Tibolone (developmental code name ORG-OM-38), also known as 7α-methylnorethisterone or as 7α-methyl-17α-ethynyl-19-nortestosterone, is a synthetic androgen and progestin which was never marketed.
+δ^{4}-Tibolone (developmental code ORG-OM-38; also known as isotibolone, 7α-methylnorethisterone, or 7α-methyl-17α-ethynyl-19-nortestosterone) is a synthetic androgen and progestin which was never marketed.
 The compound is a major active metabolite of tibolone, which itself is a prodrug of δ^{4}-tibolone along with 3α-hydroxytibolone and 3β-hydroxytibolone (which, in contrast to δ^{4}-tibolone, are estrogens).
 Tibolone and δ^{4}-tibolone are thought to be responsible for the androgenic and progestogenic activity of tibolone, while 3α-hydroxytibolone and 3β-hydroxytibolone are thought to be responsible for its estrogenic activity.

+Activity

+Isotibolone exhibited both estrogenic and progestogenic properties in several biological test systems and was found to be 10 to 40 times as potent as norethindrone in comparative assays.
+Tested for androgenic activity, it stimulated growth of seminal vesicles and the levator ani but was relatively inactive in stimulating prostate gland growth.